What is Comedy-on-Prescription (CoP)?

 The definition of Craic means ‘enjoyable time spent with others’.

 At Craic, our mission is to lead a cultural shift by making comedy accessible to everyone.
-We aim to unite people – locally and globally – through the shared joy of laughter.
+We aim to unite people through the shared joy of laughter.

 We believe comedy is an untapped opportunity to improve health and wellbeing.
 Our goal is to make comedy easier to access and help communities experience its mental health and social benefits.

 Modern technology might disconnect us from one another, but we believe Craic’s purpose-built comedy technology can reconnect us.
-The team at Craic looks forward to connecting people to share a laugh and enjoy the health benefits of comedy.
+Visit our CoP Hub to find specialty and affordable events, as well as the professionals and businesses facilitating them.

 “A large body of evidence shows that taking part in creative and expressive activities, including through social prescribing, can lead to a wide range of benefits including increased social interaction, decreased stress, adoption of healthy behaviours, and improved outcomes such as skills and employment.”